usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

    `cp variation-job.yml.sample variation-job.yml`

-2. Open the newly created copy in your favorite editor and modify the lines starting with `#` in the first section and lines starting with `galaxy_id` throughout the file to customize the corresponding script's behavior.
+2. Open the newly created copy in your favorite editor and modify

-   *Important* notes:
+   - lines starting with `#` in the *first* section of the file
+   - lines starting with `galaxy_id` anywhere in the file

+   to customize the corresponding script's behavior.

+   **Important rules**:

-   Do **not** change any lines beyond the first section unless they start with `galaxy_id:` (see below)!
+     - Do **not** change any lines beyond the first section unless they start with `galaxy_id:` (see below)!

-   For any line you *do* change, edit only the *value* (anything to the right of the `:`; in particular, do *not* uncomment lines) and make sure that you preserve the space between the `:` and the value!
+     - For any line you *do* change, edit only the *value* (anything to the right of the `:`; in particular, do *not* uncomment lines) and make sure that you preserve the space between the `:` and the value!

-   Do *not* enclose values in quotes!
+     - Do *not* enclose values in quotes!

-   - Since each of the scripts is going to execute a specific Galaxy workflow as part of its action, you will need to configure at a minimum:
+   1. Since each of the scripts is going to execute a specific Galaxy workflow as part of its action, you will need to configure at a minimum:

      - the Galaxy server the workflow should be run on
      - the ID of the workflow on the server